Some UK regulatory bodies are listed below;

 Story & Plot

+Particular story lines and plots, are associated with certain genres.
 Crime series and police dramas usually start with a crime being committed, and the plot involves solving the mystery of who committed the crime and why.
 Westerns are often about an unknown man showing up to save a family (The Searchers) or save a whole town (High Noon and The Magnificent Seven).
 Romantic comedies are about boy meeting girl, and eventually marrying or at least living happily ever after.
 Horror plots often rely on recycling myths and legends to do with human blood eating vampires, or monsters, and zombies.
 Modern horror also explores the monsterlike person in our neighbourhood (Halloween).

-Values in a film are not the same as codes and conventions.
+Themes & ValuesValues in a film are not the same as codes and conventions.
 Values are the ideological and cultural ideas embedded in a film.
-In a
+In a Western, such as a Clint Eastwood film, the lone gunslinger represents the power of good to destroy evil.

-gangster films greed and the lust for power or wealth undermine the possibly attractive, but deeply flawed, central gangster character.
+In gangster films greed and the lust for power or wealth undermine the possibly attractive, but deeply flawed, central gangster character.
 Jealousy, revenge, loyalty and deception are themes of many thrillers and cop movies.

-horror films the monsters and zombies can be interpreted as metaphors for serious diseases, death or destiny.
+In horror films the monsters and zombies can be interpreted as metaphors for serious diseases, death or destiny.
 In the end the films give some hope that the audience’s worst fears can be overcome.
 The all-conquering hero such as Batman or Superman or Spiderman (why are they all men?) offers audiences hope that a solution can be found to some of the ills that beset the world.

-fantasy/action genre, and appeal to the audience’s inner desire to become a respected power for good.
+These archetypal heroes inhabit the fantasy/action genre, and appeal to the audience’s inner desire to become a respected power for good.
 The values are those of good conquering evil.

-replaces the zombies with aliens.
+Sci-Fi replaces the zombies with aliens.
 Audiences are left feeling safe in the knowledge that the unknown threats from monsters in outer space can be overcome.

 Situations and locations